xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_admin_experience.md

 order: 100
 published: false
 ---
-In a multivendor X-Cart store, the store administrator has access to the following features and functions in connection with the activation and use of the addon **Multiple profiles for vendors**:
+In a multivendor X-Cart store, the store administrator performs the following functions in connection with the activation and use of the addon **Multiple profiles for vendors**:

    * Activates the addon "Multiple profiles for vendors".
    * Gets access to the new user role "Vendor staff" and can rename it, if necessary.